nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 # Waddle User Guide 🦆
+Welcome!
 Waddle is a **simple, no-frills travel planning application** aligned with your travel itinerary planning needs.
 Waddle provides you with a structured and intuitive way to plan your trips, even for itinerary planning beginners.

 You can plan your travel itinerary in **3 simple steps**.